 Legal Or Illegal Is Not The Question

-Using drugs according to law may be illegal.
-However, drugs that are illegal now may not have been illegal in the past and may also become legal in future, which highlights the fact that most of the drugs have not been always branded as legal or illegal.
+Using drugs according to the law may be illegal.
+However, drugs that are illegal now may not have been illegal in the past and may also become legal in future, which highlights the fact that most of the drugs have not always been branded as legal or illegal.
 That apart, what one does in private should not be the deciding factor, particularly when the person is otherwise very law-abiding.

-A shift in the way society sees drug users need to change if the society is for freedom for all and appreciates individual rights.
+A shift in the way society sees drug users need to change if society is for freedom for all and appreciates individual rights.